 What is the SQE?

-The SQE is the new qualification examination for aspiring solicitors in England and Wales.
+The SQE is a centralised set of examinations for aspiring solicitors in England and Wales.

 There are four things you will need to qualify as a solicitor: